19 Fascinating Ruins in Mexico You Need to Visit in 2025

 By Natalie of Blissmersion

 The San Gervasio Ruins are located on the northern section of Cozumel island.
-Though San Gervasio isn’t as big or flashy as some of the more famous Mayan ruins in Mexico, it is worth touring as it was once one of the most important Mayan temples in Mexico for women.
+San Gervasio is a lesser-known Mayan ruin, but it was once one of the most important temples for women in Mexico, so it’s worth a visit.

 Cozumel was the island of fertility and the birthplace of chocolate.
 Pre-Columbian women would make a pilgrimage to San Gervasio to leave offerings at the temple of Ix Chel, the goddess of childbirth and fertility.